The broadcast starts: MAY 31ST 9:00AM ET /3:00PM CEST / 15.00 Norwegian time

-Ole M. Sejersted (Presenter) is President of the Norwegian Academy of Science and Letters, and Professor and Head of the Institute for Experimental Research at the University of Oslo.
+Ole M. Sejersted (Presenter) is President of the Norwegian Academy of Science and Letters, and Professor Emeritus and former Head of the Institute for Experimental Research at the University of Oslo.
 Founded in 1857, the Norwegian Academy of Science and Letters is a non-governmental, nationwide body which embraces all fields of learning.
 The Academy acts as a national contact body both within the individual scientific disciplines and between these, and represents Norwegian science vis-à-vis foreign academies and other international scientific organizations.

 Adam Rutherford (Moderator) is a science writer and broadcaster with a degree in evolutionary biology and a PhD in genetics.
 He is currently an editor at the science journal Nature where he makes podcasts and and short films about new research, and writes for The Guardian (United Kingdom).
 As a science writer, he covers all fields while specializing in evolution and human biology.
 Adam has made "Men In White" for Channel 4 (UK), "The Cell" and "The Gene Code" for BBC 4.
 The former was broadcast in over 40 countries and placed in the Daily Telegraph’s list of 10 Classic science programs.
 He has conducted several interviews for The Culture Show, BBC 2.

 Mats Carlsson, Institute of Theoretical Astrophysics, UiO, Norway (Astrophysics Chair)